 You can get IRI 1.6.1 on the releases page.

 Right now, the team is focusing on building a set of nightly tests for IRI.
 The tests will allow us to better establish and monitor performance metrics as well as track the most important scenarios that IRI needs to support.
 The same goes for regression tests, where we still have some debt we need to catch up to.
-You can see how some of the nightly tests defined here:
+You can see how some of the nightly tests are defined here:

 - Nightly test: syncing a node from scratch